theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/datasource-delta.md

 **Note:** When re-initilizing a delta process, first delete any exsiting Inits (initialization requests) by clicking **[Request Maintenance]** in the DeltaQ extraction settings.

 ### Alternative Step 1: Delta Init (without data) [S]
-It is similar to **Delta Initialisation** without extracting any data from the SAP Datasource.
+It is similar to **Delta Initialisation** without extracting any data from the SAP data source.
-After execute the **Delta Init** you can use the **Delta Update**.
+After executing the **Delta Init** you can use the **Delta Update**.

 {: .box-note }
 **Note:** When re-initilizing a delta process, first delete any exsiting Inits (initialization requests) by clicking **[Request Maintenance]** in the DeltaQ extraction settings.

 ### Step 2: Delta Update [D]
-Delta update only extracts data added or changed on the SAP system since the last delta request.
+Delta update only extracts data added or changed on the SAP system since the last run.

 First run your package once and then set the **Update Mode** to *Delta Update*.
-Only the changes will be extracted which have been made since the last transfer.

 {: .box-note }
 **Note:** To prevent errors, aborts and gaps run the next extraction in the update mode *Repeat*.